you-zhou/notes/dev.md

 #### attribute types
 1. class attributes
-	Attributes that are constant i.e. shared among all instances of a class are.
+	Attributes that are constant i.e. shared among all instances of a class, are put inside the class definition.
-	They are defined outside of init

 2. instance attributes
+	Attributes that are unique to each instance, are put in the constructor `__init__()`.

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)